Robbbo-T/Robbbo-T/README.md

 ### 6.2 System Architecture (SysML/MBSE)

-The hybrid turbofan engine leverages a dual propulsion architecture integrating hydrogen combustion and solid oxide/proton exchange membrane (SOFC/PEM) fuel cells.
-The system is modeled using SysML v2 to ensure traceability and modularity, compliant with GAIA-QAO-STD-DE-RE-MA-001.
+The zero-impact hybrid turbofan engine integrates advanced hydrogen combustion and high-efficiency solid oxide/proton exchange membrane (SOFC/PEM) fuel cell technologies.
+The entire system is meticulously modeled using SysML v2, ensuring robust traceability and modularity in accordance with the GAIA-QAO-STD-DE-RE-MA-001 standard.
+The foundational DE-RE-MA framework guarantees a single, authoritative source of truth for all design and configuration data throughout the development lifecycle.
+New State Machine and Parametric Diagrams have been added to provide detailed insights into the engine's dynamic behavior and performance constraints, further enhancing the MBSE framework.

 #### 6.2.1 SysML Block Definition Diagram (BDD)

-The BDD defines the primary components and their relationships within the DE-RE-MA framework.
+The Block Definition Diagram (BDD) visually defines the primary components of the hybrid turbofan engine and illustrates their fundamental relationships.
+Each component and relationship is meticulously tagged according to the DE-RE-MA rules (refer to Section 4.2, DE-RE-MA-GQ-AIR-TURB-FAN-01).

 ```mermaid
 classDiagram